etsy/Sahale/README.md

 Step Three: [Install Maven3](http://maven.apache.org).
 Update the `pom.xml` file with the correct Hadoop and Scala/Scalding versions for your Hadoop installation.
 Update `src/main/resources/flow-tracker.properties` with the hostname you plan to run the NodeJS server on.
 Keep the port number here in sync with the NodeJS port (see Step Two.)
 Execute `mvn install`.

-*Note:* We recently moved from 0.5 to 0.6 versions (both tagged) for Sahale/Flowtracker projects to mark some incompatible changes between older and newer versions of Scala/Scalding.
+*Note:* Sahale and FlowTracker have moved from 0.5 to 0.6 versions (both tagged) to mark incompatible changes between older and newer versions of Scala/Scalding.
 If your org still uses older versions of Scala/Scalding, please see [this](https://github.com/etsy/Sahale/commit/238794f33ba17326a156c396f3dc1dede2b0c743) commit.
 All other changes and feature upgrades in the 0.6 line will work as expected with this commit reverted and your own choice of versions applied to the `pom.xml`.

 User Workflow
 ===